 11 of the Best Occupational Therapy Blogs

 For this reason, I want to showcase my favorite occupational therapy blogs that I really enjoy now as well as ones that helped me back in OT school.
-So whether you’re new in your OT journey or have been practicing for decades, you’re sure to find something tailored to you in this list.
+So whether you’re new in your OT journey or you have been practicing for decades, you’re sure to find something tailored to you in this list.

 Gotta Be OT is a blog created by an occupational therapy student named Lauren (who is now practicing since this article was updated) who has outlined so much helpful info for applying to grad school as well as her experiences of what it’s been like for her during OT school.
 If you’re in the throes of applying to OT school, this blog is a must.
 Be sure to check out the series “Gotta Get Into Grad School.”

-If you’re a practicing OT, she also covers a lot of really helpful practice-based content as well, including information on evidence-based practice and AOTA conference tips.
+While this OT blog is not currently being updated as of January 2022, OT practitioners and students will still find a lot of really helpful practice-based content as well, including information on evidence-based practice and AOTA conference tips.

-A blog created by Christopher Alterio who owns his own OT practice in New York.
+ABC Therapeutics is a blog created by Christopher Alterio who owns his own OT practice in New York.
 He regularly updates his blog and has super in depth articles about pretty much anything OT you can think of, from policy to OTD requirements to early intervention.
 You can probably find just about anything on his site as he’s been blogging on this site since 2005.

 Your Therapy Source is another great pediatric occupational therapy blog that is great for pediatric intervention ideas, free activity printables, and tips and tricks for every pediatric diagnosis and setting.
 The blog is updated multiple times a week so if you’re a really active blog reader, you’ll never run out of things to learn about and try here.